matloff/fastStat/README.md

 ![alt text](FaithfulCDF.png)

 The sample estimate is called the *empirical cdf* (hence the name of the function).
-Note:  Since it consists of proportions, it is unbiased.
+Note:  Since it consists of proportions (one for each t), it is unbiased.

 What about estimating the probability density function (pdf)?
 As noted, pdfs do not really exist in practice, so "the" pdf here is the one that